LucyPill/School_District_Analysis/README.md

 # Results:
 ### How is the district summary affected?
-The overall impact that Thomas High School had to the district was not significant.
+After accounting for the dishonesty, the overall impact that Thomas High School had to the district was not significant.
+There was no change to the average reading scores nore the other scores.

 ### How is the school summary affected?